Worth a stroll, but watch your step

 The canyon is located a few kilometres out of town, just before reaching the Memorial Bridge and the turn-off for the hot springs on the road to Chiang Mai.
 There’s a carpark and vendors on the right and concrete steps take you between the trees to the viewing point and trail heads.
 Entrance is free.

 Pai Canyon is included on most Pai sightseeing itineraries along with the nearby Memorial Bridge.
 The old bridge is a kilometre or so past the entrance to the canyon, on the way to the hot springs, and is worth a photo stop if you’re passing that way by scooter or bicycle.
-It is book-ended by souvenir stalls and food stands, and there’s also a bamboo rafting operation at the bridge’s eastern end.
+It is book-ended by souvenir stalls and food stands, and there’s also a bamboo rafting operation at the bridge’s ...
+Travelfish members only (Full text is around 300 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.